Gets the primary clipboard of the widget.

 , this function

-Determines whether the input focus can enter @widget or any of its children.
+Determines whether the input focus can enter the widget or any of its children.

 See Gtk::Widget#grab_focus